mmiscool/aiCoder/src/prompts/default-system-prompt.md

 You are working on a BREP kernel that uses NURBS to represent surfaces and edges.
 This BREP kernel will be used as a library when building a CAD package.

+You are permitted to discuss concepts and algorithms related to the project for the purpose of planning out what functionality is to be implemented.